JetBrains/kotlin-web-site/pages/foundation/submitting-incompatible-changes.md

 > 2. What's wrong with it
 > 3. Detailed explanation of why and how this happens
 > 4. Any known reasoning behind such behavior
-> 5. Affected versions, when did the problem appear
+> 5. Affected versions: when did the problem appear first?

 # Proposed changes
 > 1. Proposed changes